MOFFETT FIELD MUSEUM

 6|28 • SPEAKER SERIES with Captain kevin m. smith

-Join us on Saturday, June 21st as author, speaker, and decorated naval aviator Captain Kevin M. Smith, U.S. Navy (Ret.) shares stories from his extraordinary career.
+Author, speaker, and decorated naval aviator Captain Kevin M. Smith, U.S. Navy (Ret.) shares stories from his extraordinary career.
 A former F-8 Crusader pilot, Captain Smith commanded the first deployed Top Gun unit, VFP-63D1, aboard the USS Constellation.
 His deep expertise in close-in air combat was instrumental in preparing F-14 Tomcat pilots for real-world engagements, earning his squadron recognition as the top-performing unit in the Pacific Fleet.
 For his innovative leadership, he received numerous commendations, including a Citation from the Commander of the U.S. Seventh Fleet.

 Captain Smith is also the author of The Sonic Warrior: Chronicles of a Top Gun Pioneer, a gripping memoir that explores his journey through the high-stakes world of naval aviation and the lessons in leadership, resilience, and rapid decision-making that came with it.
 Copies of the book will be available for purchase at the event—don’t miss your chance to get one signed by the author himself!